uselesstechjunks/leetcode/docs/source/applied/methods/rank.rst

 	- Reinforces biases in user engagement, making it harder to surface niche or novel content.

 - Common Approaches:
+	- Changing objective

 		- ReGularization (RG)

 			- Controls the ratio of popular and less popular items via a regularizer added to the objective function
 			- Penalizes lists that contain only one group of items and hence attempting to reduce the concentration on popular items
 		- Discrepancy Minimization (DM)

 			- Optimizes for aggregate diversity
 			- Define a target distribution of item exposure as a constraint for the objective function
 			- Goal is therefore to minimize the discrepancy of the recommendation frequency for each item and the target distribution
 		- FA*IR (FS)

 			- Creates queues of protected (long-tail) and unprotected (head) items and merges them using normalized scoring such that protected items get more exposure
 		- Personalized Long-tail Promotion (XQ)

 			- Query result diversification
 			 -The objective for a final recommendation list is a balanced ratio of popular and less popular (long-tail) items.
 		- Calibrated Popularity (CP)
+	- Randomisation

+		- Multi-Armed Bandits (UCB, Thompson Sampling): Helps exploration but can reduce short-term revenue.
+		- Contextual Bandits
+	- Position debiasing
 	- Counterfactual Learning (Causal ML for fairness): Breaks bias loops but hard to implement at scale.
-	- Multi-Armed Bandits (UCB, Thompson Sampling): Helps exploration but can reduce short-term revenue.

 - Papers: